AlaaLab/ER-Reason/README.md

   - Rationale generation: creating the reasoning behind clinical decisions, aligned with physician thinking
   - Diagnosis inference: inferring the most likely diagnosis based on EHR data and symptoms
   - Disposition prediction: predicting whether a patient should be admitted, discharged, or sent to the ICU.

----
-# GitHub Repo Includes Code for Tasks across: Acuity, Disposition, Diagnosis, EHR Review Summarization, and Rationale that can be applied for the following models:
-1. Llama 3.0
-2. GPT-4o
-3. GPT 3.5-Turbo
-4. O3-Mini